Truth be told, a deep connection with another person is what INFJs crave the most.

 6. Write it down.

-INFJs are typically much better at expressing our thoughts through writing than actual speaking.
-Because of this, we tend to go ga-ga over the written word.
-Books, poetry, letters, etc. are all things that INFJs are drawn to.
+Like many introverts, INFJs are typically much better at expressing their thoughts through writing than words said out loud.
+Because of this, we tend to go ga-ga over the written word: Books, poetry, letters, etc. are all things that INFJs are drawn to.
 I’ll bet every INFJ has imagined that a perfect world consists of sending love letters.
 I don’t mean you have to be John Keats or Anaïs Nin, but your handwriting on paper will melt your INFJ’s heart.

 P.S.
 I have multiple boxes filled with letters and postcards that people have sent me over the years.
 I just cannot let go of them.